jianzhi-1/cs262a/megatron.md

 - Distributed training is computationally intensive: use fast interconnects.
 - Heuristics work well in practice.

 ### What are the main limitations of this paper?

+Evaluation is not very fair since ZeRO-3 was evaluated without model parallelism.

 ### Why did this paper have an impact?